What Does an EAP Cover? Full Guide for Employers

 Cost Considerations

-The costs of EAP change a lot between models and providers.
-Some charge a flat fee per person per year and give them unlimited access.
-Others charge by the session, which means that companies only pay when their workers use the service.
-A third model offers unlimited access through a membership, which usually comes with digital tools and resources.
-At first glance, session-based models may seem like a good way to save money, but they may be hard to use if workers are worried about "using up" their time.
-Even though they cost a little more up front, models with unlimited access tend to encourage more involvement and more consistent use.
-More often people show up and do their work, which improves results over time and increases return on investment.
-The right choice will rely on the budget, the number of workers, and how often the space will be used.
+The prices of EAP vary a lot depending on the type and the supplier.
+Some charge a set amount for each individual each year and let them use it as much as they want.
+Some charge by the session, which means that businesses only have to pay when their employees utilize the service.
+A third model lets you access everything for free as long as you have a membership, which usually comes with digital tools and resources.
+At first, session-based models could look like a fantastic way to save money, but they might be hard to employ if workers are worried about "using up" their time.
+Models with unlimited access tend to get people more involved and utilize them more often, even when they cost a little more up front.
+People come in more often and perform their task, which leads to better results over time and a higher return on investment.
+The right decision will depend on how much money you have, how many people work there, and how often the area will be used.

 A logistics and transportation business in Queensland with more than 400 workers teamed up with an EAP provider that offered both counseling and proactive tools for well-being.
 Over the first six months, the number of absences dropped by almost 15%, and polls of employees showed that they felt 25% better about their health at work.
 Managers said they had more faith in their staff, especially when dealing with stressful events.